 A deeper look into major palm oil groups operating in Indonesia

-Country Profiles: Each of the three countries on the Lucida platform — Colombia, Indonesia and Peru — now have a dedicated page to provide context for impact on the ground.
+Country Profiles: Each of the four countries on the Lucida platform — Brazil, Colombia, Indonesia and Peru — now have a dedicated page to provide context for impact on the ground.
 The pages, with an emphasis on data visualization, are meant to be a contextual overview of the land use issues and trends over time to orient users with the latest information on financial actors driving deforestation

 Homepage: There’s a new design for the Lucida homepage to highlight the features we have added, putting the latest information front and center.
 The goal of the redesigned page is to be a brief overview of all Lucida offers as users dive deeper into what’s available.
-The homepage will continue to evolve this year as we add more data and rollout new features.
+The homepage will continue to evolve as we add more data and rollout new features.

 Navigation: With the addition of new features, Lucida gets a more robust navigational system to help users discover stories and added information.
 The main navigation now shows a preview of what’s in each of the sections at a glance so users can browse content before continuing on.
 You’ll also notice several places in Lucida where we inform you of what’s to come as the tool evolves.

-Network Tool: Available now to a select group of beta users, Lucida aggregates data from disparate and hard-to-access sources into a single comprehensive database.
-As data capabilities mature, more users will be invited to experience the power of Lucida, which is powered by dozens of data sources, including data to understand the financing of commodity companies, company structures and hierarchies, supply chain relationships, and land use, land use change, and social impacts.
+Network Tool: Available now to a select group of users, Lucida aggregates data from disparate and hard-to-access sources into a single comprehensive database.
+As data capabilities mature, more users will be invited to experience the power of Lucida, which is powered by dozens of data sources, including data to understand the financing of commodity companies, company structures and hierarchies, and land use, land use change, and social impacts.

 Company Profiles: Individual company profiles will help researchers and journalists explore what we know about parent companies, subsidiaries, structures, leadership, board structures, and financiers.